Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

-\textbf{Bounds on Tracked Weight-Sums.} Starting from the initial state $q$, an optimal player-1 strategy for the $\LimMaxDL$ objective must ensure that the game always stays in $Q_{\bowtie}$ states by above.
-Observe that if player~1 cannot avoid staying inside a negative weight-sum cycle, then all states in that cycle have $\Opt(\maxDL) = \infty$ (and hence $\Opt(\LimMaxDL) =\infty$).
+\textbf{Bounds on Tracked Weight-Sums.} Starting from the initial state $q$, an optimal player-1 strategy for the $\LimMaxDL$ objective must ensure that the game always stays in $Q_{\bowtie}$ states by the above argument.
+Observe that if player~1 cannot avoid staying inside a negative weight-sum cycle, then all states in that cycle have $\Opt(\maxDL) = +\infty$ (and hence $\Opt(\LimMaxDL) =+\infty$).
 Thus all states in that cycle will be outside $Q_{\bowtie}$.
 Moreover, it is in the interest of player~1 to never complete a negative weight-sum cycle.
 Thus, we have that optimal player-1 strategies for the $\LimMaxDL$ objective ensure that the game always stays in $Q_{\bowtie}$ states, and that a negative weight-sum cycle is never formed.
 Since the sum of the negative weights in a cycle is at most $-|Q|\cdot W$, we thus only need to keep track of weight-sums that are at least $-|Q|\cdot W$.
-If the tracked sum of the weights ever falls below $-|Q|\cdot W$, we transition to a losing sink state in the \tcoBuchi game (\emph{i.e.} a sink state which is defined to not belong to the \tcoBuchi set).
+If the tracked sum of the weights ever falls below $-|Q|\cdot W$, we transition to a losing sink state in the \tcoBuchi game (\emph{i.e.} a new sink state which is not in the \tcoBuchi set).

 We now show that we only need to track weight sums that are below $|Q|\cdot W$ as follows.
 Consider the states $Q_{\bowtie}$.
 From these states, starting with an initial weight sum of $0$, player~1 has a strategy to ensure that the sum of weights never goes below $-|Q|\cdot W$ by definition.
 This means that from these states, starting with an initial weight sum of $|Q|\cdot W$, player~1 has a strategy to ensure that the sum of weights never goes below $0$.
-Thus, in the game for $\LimMaxDL$, if the tracked sum of the weights ever exceeds $|Q|\cdot W$ at a $Q_{\bowtie}$ state, we transition to a winning sink state in the \tcoBuchi game (\emph{i.e.} a sink state which is defined to belong to the \tcoBuchi set).
+Thus, in the game for $\LimMaxDL$, if the tracked sum of the weights ever exceeds $|Q|\cdot W$ at a $Q_{\bowtie}$ state, player~1 can ensure that from that point on, non-zero debit levels will not occur.
+This means that if the tracked sum of the weights ever exceeds $|Q|\cdot W$ at a $Q_{\bowtie}$ state, we can transition to a winning sink state in the \tcoBuchi game (\emph{i.e.} a sink state which is defined to belong to the \tcoBuchi set).